aviikc/aviikc/06_blender/python_for_blender.md

                 r = random.uniform(0.2, 0.6)
                 bpy.ops.mesh.primitive_cube_add(size=round(r,1), location=(x,y,0))

-3. Using the third axis to create a grid of cubes
+3. Using the third axis to create a grid of cubes.

     We can even add some depth to this.
 By adding a yz plane.
 (Remember in  Blender Z axis is upwards.)